anhtuank7c/learn-c/week_01_day_01/README.md

 A compiler checks whether the given code is according to the rules or standard.
 If it is not, it does not convert your code and shows error.

-There is also not a single C compiler, but many of them are available for C such as GCC (GNU Compiler Collection), MSVC (Microsoft Visual C++), Clang, Oracle C, etc...
+There is also not a single C compiler, but many of them are available for C such as GCC (GNU Compiler Collection, an Open Source and well known as the most popular C compiler), MSVC (Microsoft Visual C++), Clang, Oracle C, etc...

 There are several common C standard you might heard are: [ANSI C, C89, C99, C11, C17, C23](https://en.wikipedia.org/wiki/ANSI_C)